Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Introduction

-Compressibility does not explicitly specify support size $s$, but it implies that for $s=1,2,\dots,d$:
+Compressibility does not explicitly specify support size $s$, but for $s\in [d]$ it implies \citep[Section~2.5]{Needell2009}:

-see, for example, \cite[Section~2.5]{Needell2009}. \begin{assumption}[Bounded Hessian] Let $f$ be twice differentiable.
-Then there exists a constant $H$ such that $\|\nabla^{2} f(x)\|_{1} \leq H$ for all $x\in \mathbb{R}^d$. \end{assumption} Next, we present a standard assumption on the existence of minimizer of $F$ and the smoothness of $f$. \begin{assumption}[Solution existence and Lipschitz gradients] (i) The solution set of $F$ is non-empty. (ii) $f$ is $L$-Lipschitz differentiable, \textit{i.e.}, $\|\nabla f(x) - \nabla f(y)\|_2 \leq L\|x-y\|_2$ any $x,y\in\mathbb{R}^d$. \end{assumption} Note that we are not assuming that we have access to $\nabla f$, only that the Lipschitz property holds. \begin{assumption}[Adversarially noisy oracle] We only have access to $f(x)$ through a noisy zeroth-order oracle: $E_{f}(x) = f(x) + \xi$ with $\|\xi\|_2\leq \sigma$. \end{assumption} Note that we do not assume the noise is zero-mean; nor do we assume its probability distribution is known.
-The final two assumptions prescribe a growth rate on the magnitudes of the gradients of $f(x)$.
-First, define the projection operator onto the solution set:
+We also need an assumption which encodes the rapid decay of the sorted entries of the Hessian (see Figure~\ref{fig:compressible_hessian}).
+We follow \citep{Wang2018} and assume: \begin{assumption}[Weakly sparse Hessian] $f$ is twice differentiable and there exists a constant $H$ such that $\|\nabla^{2} f(x)\|_{1} \leq H$ for all $x\in \mathbb{R}^d$. \end{assumption} Figure~\ref{fig:compressible_hessian} suggests we may take $H$ to be small, as $\|\nabla^{2} f(x)\|_{1} := \sum_{i,j}|\nabla_{ij}f(x)|$ and the sorted $|\nabla_{ij}f(x)|$ decay rapidly.
+It is possible to weaken Assumption~\ref{assumption:WeakSparsity} substantially; the bound on $\|\nabla^{2} f(x)\|_{1}$ need only hold for $x$ in the level set $\{x: f(x) \leq f(x_0)\}$.
+For ease of exposition we do not do so here.
+Next we combine two standard assumptions on smoothness and existence of minimizers. \begin{assumption}[Solution existence and Lipschitz gradients] (i) The solution set of $F$ is non-empty. (ii) $f$ is $L$-Lipschitz differentiable, \textit{i.e.} $\|\nabla f(x) - \nabla f(y)\|_2 \leq L\|x-y\|_2$ for any $x,y\in\mathbb{R}^d$. \end{assumption} We are not assuming access to $\nabla f$, only that the Lipschitz property holds. \begin{assumption}[Adversarially noisy oracle] We only have access to $f(x)$ through a noisy zeroth-order oracle: $E_{f}(x) = f(x) + \xi$ with $|\xi| \leq \sigma$ for all $x \in \mathbb{R}^{d}$. \end{assumption}